MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-redtailspeak-data.md

 ms.service: O365-seccomp
 localization_priority: Normal
 ms.collection: M365-security-compliance
-description: "Admins can set up a connector to import and archive Redtail Speak data from Globanet to Microsoft 365.
+description: "Admins can set up a connector to import and archive Red tail Speak data from Globanet to Microsoft 365.
 This connector lets you archive data from third-party data sources in Microsoft 365.
 After your archive this data, you can use compliance features such as legal hold, content search, and retention policies to manage third-party data."
 ---

 # Set up a connector to archive Redtail Speak data